hennanijamal/project-ml-microservice-kubernetes/README.md

 ###  Running `web app`

 1. Afer successfully running the above files in Docker or Kubernnerts, run localhost:8000 on your browser
-2. Run the `make_predictions.sh` from the terminal.
+2. Run the `./make_predictions.sh` from the terminal.

 ### Kubernetes Steps